-If you need to install a 120-V outlet, we recommend hiring a master electrician.
+If you need to install an outlet, we recommend hiring a master electrician.

-A Level 2 charge requires a 240-V charging station installed outside your home or in your garage.
+A Level 2 charge requires a 7 kW charging station installed outside your home or in your garage and connected to a 240-V circuit.
 The power required to charge an electric vehicle at this level corresponds to roughly that of a 180-litre (40-gallon) water heater.

 You can also charge your vehicle using a Level 2 charging station that is part of a public network such as the Electric Circuit.

 We recommend hiring a master electrician to install a residential charging station.